rcornwell/sims/SEL32/README.md

 # SEL Concept/32

-This simulator is capable of running UTX2.1A, UTX2.1B, MPX 1.5F, and a test version of MPX 3.4.
+This simulator is capable of running UTX2.1A, UTX2.1B, MPX 1.5F, MPX 3.4,
+MPX 3.5, and MPX 3.6.
 It is capable of creating a disk image for the O/S from a UTX or MPX SDT tape.
 The disk image can be booted, initialized, and can run many of the UTX and MPX utilities and programs.
-Ethernet is supported on UTX and may be added to MPX in the future.
+Ethernet is supported on UTX and will be added to MPX in the future.
 Eight terminals can be used to access MPX or UTX via Telnet port 4747.
 The sumulator has support for excess 64 floating point arithmetic and passes the 32/27 and 32/67 FP diags.
+UTX is the SEL version of System V Unix and BSD Unix ported to the V6 and V9 processors.
+UTX utilizes the basemode instruction set and a virtual memory system supported by the V6 & V9 CPUs.
+The system needs further testing to solidify the SEL32 simulator code in all of the supported environmenets.

 The sim32disk.gz file is a prebuilt MPX 1.5F system disk.
 It can be uncompressed and booted with the sel32.27.sim32.disk.ini initialization